Skip to main content

 Use corgea npm, corgea yarn, corgea pnpm, corgea pip, or corgea uv to run supported package-manager install commands through Corgea before dependencies are installed.

 Public vs authenticated.
 Without a token the gate runs in public mode: vulnerable and malicious packages still block, but unverifiable packages and lookup failures only warn and let the install continue (repeated failures collapse into one summary line).
 With a token from CORGEA_TOKEN or corgea login on the default vulnerability API, the gate runs in authenticated mode and fails closed — unverifiable packages, dependency-resolution failures, vulnerability-API outages, and degraded tree coverage on managers that normally resolve the full tree (pip, npm, uv) block the install unless you pass --force.
 Custom vulnerability API.
 If you point CORGEA_VULN_API_URL at a custom endpoint, Corgea does not send your token there, so the gate stays in public mode.
 Set CORGEA_VULN_API_SEND_TOKEN_TO_CUSTOM_URL=1 to enable authenticated enforcement against an endpoint you trust.
 Externally managed Python.
 For pip, Corgea refuses installs into externally managed environments (PEP 668) before registry checks run.
 Activate a virtual environment, or pass --force to bypass.
 Corgea runs the matching package manager from your PATH.
 For corgea pip ..., it tries pip3 when pip is missing; if neither exists, the CLI exits 127 and names the missing binary.
+Non-install commands and flags are forwarded to the package manager.
+For example, corgea npm --version reports the installed npm version, while corgea --version reports the Corgea CLI version.
 Findings.
 When a resolved package is vulnerable, tree findings show its origin:

 • (from requirements) — requested through a pip requirements file.